FR

 Learn more about Nova Scotia’s enhanced recycling system.

-Deodorant and toothpaste tubes, frozen juice containers and hot and cold beverage containers will be accepted right at the curb.
+Deodorant and toothpaste tubes, frozen juice containers and hot and cold beverage containers are now accepted right at the curb.

 Your recycling program